Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 Bits = 8;
 Out = (m/max(m))*((2^bits)-1)
 ```
-By simply doing that, our signal now ranges from 0 to 255, wich means we are using the maximum we can of our binary range.Once all this signal conditioning is done, it is time to export every signal value in a binary form,so it can be later loaded on the FPGA memory.
+By simply doing that, our signal now ranges from 0 to 255, wich means we are using the maximum we can of our binary range.Once all this signal conditioning is done, it is time to export every signal value in a binary form,so it can be later loaded on the FPGA memory.We will be loading one cycle of the signal in the memory, in the example case, since our signal have 100 samples per second(100Hz) and a period of 1 [s],100 entries will be loaded.
 ```Matlab
 %Previous Code
 %...